Subham-Maity/fullstack_advance/README/NOTE.md

   - Streams: The maximum number of entries is (2^64 - 1)18446744073709551615, more than 18 quintillion of entries per stream).
   - Bitmaps: The maximum number of bits is (2^32 - 1)4294967295, more than 4 billion of bits per bitmap).
   - geo: The maximum number of members is (2^32 - 1)4294967295, more than 4 billion of elements per geo set).
+  - Pub/Sub: The maximum number of channels is 2^32 - 1)4294967295, more than 4 billion of channels per Redis instance).
 - Use cases
   - Redis hash—Use hashes when you have a large number of fields to store.
 For example, you can use hashes to store user information, such as name, email, address, and more.
   - Redis list—Use lists when you want to store a list of items.
 For example, you can use lists to store a list of products, a list of users, and more.